What Is Underpinning?

 How Does Underpinning Work?

-The most common reason for underpinning your house is subsidence, for example because of a cavity such as old mine-workings below or because the water-level is rising.
+The most common reason for underpinning your house is subsidence, for example, because of a cavity such as old mine workings below or because the water level is rising.
 However, it could be that an extension or an extra storey has left the foundations inadequate.

-The various types of underpinning all have the same purpose — to provide solutions for redistributing the weight of the building to an adequate support.
+The various types of underpinning all have the same purpose — to provide solutions for redistributing the weight of the building to adequate support.
 However, the various approaches do this in very different ways.

 The Main Underpinning Methods.